proxy-app/Proxy/README.md

 React, Heroku, AWS (DynamoDB, Lambda, S3 and API Gateway)

 # Limitations
 Will probably be released before 2022.
+Will probably only work in Canada.